abrehan2/TypeScript/README.md

 </div>

 # Overview
 <b>Greetings, fellow developers!
 I've started a series on TypeScript with the goal of providing you with valuable knowledge.
 A basic understanding of JavaScript is necessary.
-Happy learning!</b>
+Happy learning!</b> <br><br>

 <div align="center">
 <h3>Show some ❤️ by starring the repository!</h3>